110+ Life-Changing Books and Works of Art

-Over the holidays I wrote up this list of books that changed my life, in categories that matter deeply to me: Social Entrepreneurship, Social and Environmental Justice, Moral Philosophy and Faith, Leadership, Your Brain (Understanding and Protecting it), Creativity, Life Skills, and When You Need An Antidote to Stress or Suffering.
-(I published the list originally to my newsletter here).
+A few years ago, I wrote a list of books that changed my life, in categories that matter deeply to me: Social Entrepreneurship, Social and Environmental Justice, Moral Philosophy and Faith, Leadership, Your Brain, Creativity, Life Skills, and When You Need An Antidote to Stress or Suffering.
+(I published the original list to my newsletter; sign up here).

 3 One Day All Children, by Wendy Kopp — describes the founding of Teach for America, one of America’s most successful nonprofits